Tyrn/wei/the-insider-en.typ

 fall through," the general noted.

      Here, somebody  carefully  touched Bemish on the  shoulder.
-The  latter turned around - the minister of the police, Mr. Akhotoi stood behind him.
+The  latter turned around---the minister of the police, Mr. Akhotoi stood behind him.

      "They would  like to talk  to  you," Akhotoi said,  "Could you, please, follow me?"